Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Created new folder in .DataAccess named Respository and IRepository and modiified the code accordingly 1642
-Added new CategoryRespository and ICategoryRepository in folders and commit to github
+Added new CategoryRespository and ICategoryRepository in folders and commit to github 1650
+Added  new SP_Call.cs and ISP_Call.cs in respository folder